New Zealand medical staff in Qui Nhon - Film

 The sun shines brightly on a hospital, but for some the dawn will be a long time in coming.
 And here, New Zealanders are involved too.
 Sir Stephen Weir moves through the overcrowded wards with the medical team.
 Lying three to a bed, 90% of these people are war casualties.
 Dr Jack Enwright, an Auckland surgeon, and the New Zealand medical team operate on 200 cases a month.

 For many there’s no place on a bed.
 Even under these appalling conditions, Sister Gladys Taylor and Sister Rae Thomas still have a smile for the patients.
-For Dr Ian Hutchinson, examining a four year old child blinded by shrapnel is a tragic but everyday occurrence.
+For Dr Ian Hutchison, examining a four year old child blinded by shrapnel is a tragic but everyday occurrence.
 For a lot of these innocent sufferers, life will be a long, pain-filled darkness.

 This is the face of South East Asia today.
 Her agony is that of hunger and disease, and of bitter and bloody war.
 There is no simple cure – maybe there’s no cure at all, but there is hope.
 And towards this New Zealand is making a small but worthwhile contribution.